Upd4ting/HLColorObjectTracking/README.md

 # HLColorObjectTracking
-Hololens library to track object by unique color or LED.
+Hololens library to track object by unique color.

-The LED tracking haven't been finished yet.
-(I don't have anymore access to an Hololens so if someone want to implement tracking he can do a pull request)
+That's not all working yet, once it worked smoothly that will be pushed on the *master* branch.

 This is using these library/plugin: